How to Live Stream – A Quick Guide to Streaming for Beginners [2025 Update]

 Dacast New Platform - Live Streaming Introduction - Livestreams General

 Please note that your live channel is turned OFF by default.
 You can turn it ON whenever you want to put your channel online.
 The rest of the settings are optional.
-Folder and Description relate to how your content will be displayed on your dashboard.
+Folders and Descriptions relate to how your content will be displayed on your dashboard.

 The rest of the settings are optional.
-Category, Description, and Splash Screen relate to how you’ll share your content over the Dacast Viewer Portal.
-If you plan to only share the content on your own site, you can ignore these options.
+The Category Description and Splash Screen relate to how you’ll share your content over the Dacast Viewer Portal.
+If you plan on sharing content on your site only, you can ignore these options.

 However, please note that if you want your content to display on the Dacast Viewer Portal, you’ll need to add a description and splash screen.

 The splash screen will display when content is offline for live streams.
-The thumbnail, on the other hand, will represent your content inside packages and on the viewer portal.
+The thumbnail will represent your content inside packages and on the viewer portal.

 Please click SAVE once you enter your information in this step.